Node.js import.meta: URLs, Caching & Module State

 return b.value;

-Cycles are technically valid.
-Both module systems support them.
-But code that silently depends on evaluation order is fragile.
-A refactor that changes file loading order - renaming a file, restructuring imports, adding a new entry point - can shift the evaluation sequence and break things in ways that are hard to trace.
-Restructuring the dependency graph to eliminate cycles is almost always the better long-term investment.
+Cycles are valid in both module systems, but code that silently depends on evaluation order is fragile.
+A refactor that changes loading order - renaming a file, restructuring imports, or adding a new entry point - can shift the evaluation sequence and break behavior in ways that are hard to trace.
+Restructuring the dependency graph to eliminate cycles is usually the better long-term fix.